Floby/node-url-assembler/README.md

   .toString() // => "/users/8?include=address&some=thing&other=1234
 ```

-Since you more often than not need a hostname a protocol to go with this
+Since you more often than not need a hostname and a protocol to go with this

 ```javascript
 UrlAssembler('http://my.domain.com:9000')